NSMBC/NSMBC.github.io/CONTRIBUTING.md

    Click `Commit changes` at the bottom.

 (Repeat steps 2 & 3 for additional files you need, such as your `.xdelta`.
-Make sure to upload assets into `/mods/assets/`)
+Make sure to upload assets into `/mods/<your mod name>/assets/`)

 4. **Submit a pull request (PR)**
    At the top, press `Contribute`.